 So far, the almost three months into full-time employment have erased almost all previous memories of the struggle of freelance life.
 It’s as if the months spent in constant dread of running out of assignments, and the constant reevaluating of goals and purpose, happened distantly to someone else.
-Yet given the acute anxieties of the previous year, I still can’t explain this unexpected frame of mind.
-It always amazes me how quickly a distressed mind can bounce back and change its tune.

 However, the days are not without an immense sense of gratitude.
-Despite some doubt-inducing days, the work is steady, and compared to development; the hours are the stuff of fiction.
+Despite some doubt-inducing days, the work is steady, and compared to development, the hours are the stuff of fiction.
 Being adept at scraping by for so long on a freelancer’s wages, current compensation always leaves me with more than I know what to do with at the end of each month.

 Along with a steady salary comes the steady working hours.
 This was less easy to come to terms with.
 Not an early riser and accustomed to doing most of my work overnight, the daily toil of the 10-6 weighed heavily.
 A good deal of creative strategy was summoned to make the most out of the after-office hours.
 As a result, life outside of work has reached a sort of balance.
 It’s almost as if this life has been newly formed and is trying, rather optimistically, to find its own two feet.
-Patiently, and somewhat tenderly, I’m adding layers.
-I’m building a foundation for the one thing I’ve always lacked: routine.
+Patiently, I’m building a foundation for the one thing I’ve always lacked: routine.